 The Hopi occupy 12 villages in regions referred to as First Mesa, Second Mesa, and Third Mesa.
 Although these areas have similar languages and traditions, each has its own individual features.
 Generations of Hopitu, "the peaceful people," much like their Puebloan ancestors, have lived in these largely agrarian settlements of stone-and-adobe houses, which blend in with the earth so well that they appear to be natural formations.
 Television antennae, satellite dishes, and automobiles notwithstanding, these Hopi villages still exude the air of another time.

-Descendants of the ancient Hisatsinom, the Hopi number about 12,000 people today.
+Descendants of the ancient Hisatsinom, the number of Hopi living among the villages today is about 7,000.
 Their culture can be traced back more than 2,000 years, making them one of the oldest known tribes in North America.
 They successfully developed "dry farming," and grow many kinds of vegetables and corn (called maize) as their basic food—in fact the Hopi are often called the "corn people."
-They incorporate nature's cycles into most of their religious rituals.
+They incorporate nature’s cycles into most of their religious rituals.
 In the celebrated Snake Dance ceremony, dancers carry venomous snakes in their mouths to appease the gods and to bring rain.
-In addition to farming the land, the Hopi create fine pottery and basketwork and excel in wood carving of kachina dolls.
+In addition to farming the land, the Hopi create fine pottery and basketwork and excel at carving wooden kachina dolls.